 David holds a Bachelor of Arts in Political Science from George

-Washington University and a Juris Doctor from the Oklahoma City
+He also holds a Juris Doctor from the Oklahoma City University School

-David and his wife Rachel, a former Oklahoma County prosecutor, married in 2003.
+David and his wife Rachel, COO of the Oklahoma Office of Juvenile

+Affairs, married in 2003.
 They have two children, George and Margaret.
-The